OpsMx/standard-isd-gitops/README.md

 ## Start the installation
 *The installation is done by a kubenetes job that processes the secrets, generates YAMLs, stores them into the git-repo and creats the objectes in Kubernetes.*

-11. Installation ISD by executing this command:
+11. Install ISD by executing this command:

 - `kubectl -n opsmx-isd apply -f install/ISD-Install-Job.yaml`